looselytyped/container-security-fundamentals/Notes.md

 # on the host make sure no sleep process is running
 ps -C sleep
 # start a alpine:3.17 container
-docker container run  --rm --name demo alpine:3.17 sleep 1000 &
+docker container run --rm --name demo -d alpine:3.17 sleep 1000 &
 # check PID of sleep process within container
 docker container exec demo ps eaf
 # back on the host, do you now see a sleep process?